 BACKGROUND

-Diffusion-weighted magnetic resonance (MR) imaging has shown promise in the detection and quantiﬁcation of hepatic ﬁbrosis.
+Diffusion-weighted magnetic resonance imaging has shown promise in the detection and quantiﬁcation of hepatic ﬁbrosis.
 In addition, the liver has numerous endogenous micro-RNAs (miRs) that play important roles in the regulation of biological processes such as cell proliferation and hepatic fibrosis.

 AIM

-To assess diffusion-weighted MR imaging (DWI) and miRs in diagnosing and staging hepatic fibrosis in patients with chronic hepatitis C.
+To assess diffusion-weighted magnetic resonance imaging and miRs in diagnosing and staging hepatic fibrosis in patients with chronic hepatitis C.

 METHODs

-This prospective study included 208 patients and 82 age- and sex-matched controls who underwent DWI of the abdomen, miR profiling and liver biopsy.
+This prospective study included 208 patients and 82 age- and sex-matched controls who underwent diffusion-weighted magnetic resonance imaging of the abdomen, miR profiling, and liver biopsy.
 Pathological scoring was classified according to the METAVIR scoring system.
 The apparent diffusion coefficient (ADC) and miR were calculated and correlated with pathological scoring.

 RESULTS

-The ADC value decreased significantly with the progression of fibrosis, from controls (F0) to patients with early fibrosis (F1 and F2) to those with late fibrosis (F3 and F4) (median 1.92, 1.53 and 1.25 × 10-3 mm2/s, respectively) (P = 0.001).
-The cut-off ADC value used to differentiate patients from controls was (1.83 × 10-3 mm2/s) with an area under the curve (AUC) of 0.992.
+The ADC value decreased significantly with the progression of fibrosis, from controls (F0) to patients with early fibrosis (F1 and F2) to those with late fibrosis (F3 and F4) (median 1.92, 1.53, and 1.25 × 10-3 mm2/s, respectively) (P = 0.001).
+The cut-off ADC value used to differentiate patients from controls was 1.83 × 10-3 mm2/s with an area under the curve (AUC) of 0.992.
 Combining ADC and miR-200b revealed the highest AUC (0.995) for differentiating patients from controls with an accuracy of 96.9%.
 The cut-off ADC used to differentiate early fibrosis from late fibrosis was 1.54 × 10-3 mm2/s with an AUC of 0.866.
 The combination of ADC and miR-200b revealed the best AUC (0.925) for differentiating early fibrosis from late fibrosis with an accuracy of 80.2%.
-The ADC correlated with miR-200b (r = - 0.61, P = 0.001), miR-21 (r = - 0.62, P = 0.001) and miR-29 (r = 0.52, P = 0.001).
+The ADC correlated with miR-200b (r = - 0.61, P = 0.001), miR-21 (r = - 0.62, P = 0.001), and miR-29 (r = 0.52, P = 0.001).

 CONCLUSION